 Anything against the criminal code of NSW is prohibited at Festival.
 Do not bring illicit drugs of any kind.

 No-one may sell alcoholic beverages without the proper license.
-NO-ONE HAS THE PROPER LICENSE.

 Providing alcohol to minors is an offense.
 Do not do it or you will be asked to leave.

 Children are the responsibility of their parent or guardian.
 Please read the Parental Supervision Guidelines and Parent/Carer Code of Conduct.
 Children under 7 must be clearly identified with their name, campsite and adult responsible for them.
 A token for this will be available at the Sign-In Tent.
 The parent or guardian of any child found without this identification will be warned once and then asked to leave if it occurs again.